Theodore Roosevelt's Maltese Cross Cabin

-The Maltese Cross Cabin is a cabin used by Theodore Roosevelt, before he was President.
+The Maltese Cross Cabin is a cabin that was used by Theodore Roosevelt, before he was President.
 The cabin is currently located at the visitor center at Theodore Roosevelt National Park, just outside the town of Medora, North Dakota.

 History

 This was Theodore Roosevelt's first cabin in the Dakota Territory.
 It was used by Roosevelt from 1883 to 1884, before he became president.
+Like many other ranchers in Dakota Territory, Roosevelt squatted on public lands, or lands owned by the Northern Pacific Railroad.
+Roosevelt did not own any acreage during his time in the territory, and the Maltese Cross (Chimney Butte) Ranch had already been named previously.

 After his wife and mother died in 1884, only hours apart, Roosevelt became depressed.
-He then left the cabin and went further north up the Little Missouri River, where he constructed his new Elkhorn Ranch cabin, where he spent most of his time.
+He then left the cabin and went further north down the Little Missouri River, where he constructed his new Elkhorn Ranch cabin, where he spent most of his time.

 In 1901, at the dawn of the 20th century, Theodore Roosevelt became the nation's 26th president and ultimately one of its greatest conservationists.
 He later said, "I would not have been President had it not been for my experience in North Dakota."

 It was here in the North Dakota badlands in 1883 that Theodore Roosevelt first arrived to hunt a buffalo.
 Before he left, he had acquired primary interests in the Maltese Cross Ranch (also called the Chimney Butte Ranch).
 Roosevelt thrived on the vigorous outdoor lifestyle, and, at the Maltese Cross, actively participated in the life of a working cowboy.

 The Maltese Cross Ranch cabin was originally located about seven miles south of Medora in the wooded bottom-lands of the Little Missouri River.
 At Roosevelt's request, ranch managers Sylvane Ferris and Bill Merrifield built a 1 1/2-story cabin complete with a shingled roof and root cellar.
 Constructed of durable ponderosa pine logs, the cabin was considered somewhat of a "mansion" in its day, with wooden floors and three separate rooms (kitchen, living room and Roosevelt's bedroom).
 The steeply pitched roof, an oddity on the northern plains, created an upstairs sleeping loft for the ranch hands.